sh4i-yurei/quint-code/README.md

 Or: you're adding real-time features to an existing app.
 WebSockets vs SSE vs polling?
 The "obvious" answer depends on your infrastructure, scale trajectory, and failure tolerance — none of which fit neatly into a Stack Overflow answer.

-Claude gives you *an* answer.
+Your AI tool gives you *an* answer.
 It's coherent.
 But:

 - **Why** this approach?
 (You won't remember the reasoning in 3 months)
 - **What alternatives** were considered?
 (Were there alternatives, or did you anchor on the first idea?)
 - **What evidence** supported it?
 (Documentation?
 Benchmarks?
 Or just pattern-matching from training data?)
 - **When does this decision expire?** (The tradeoffs shift as the system evolves)

-FPF gives you a structured way to think through these decisions with Claude as a reasoning partner — not a black-box oracle.
+FPF gives you a structured way to think through these decisions with your AI tool as a reasoning partner — not a black-box oracle.
 You generate hypotheses, verify them, test them, and document *why* you chose what you chose.

 ## Quick Start